 S is the number of samples for the SL AoA measurement, defined as below:

-S = 1 for SL-PRS BW> 48 PRBs,
+S = 1 for SL-PRS bandwidth > 48 PRBs,

-S = 4 for 24 PRBs ≤SL-PRS BW≤ 48 PRBs,
+S = 4 for SL-PRS bandwidth ≤ 48 PRBs,

+For SL-PRS sample s, which is received within a slot where the UE receives SCI and the associated SL-PRS is within its capabilities [Components 2 and 3 of FG 41-1-1].
 TSL AoA,effect,s is defined as below,

-TSL AoA,effect,s=ts+1-ts, for s < S, . provided that TSL AoA,effect,s≥Tdur,s+TSLproc , where ts and ts+1 are the start of the s-th and (s+1)-th slot, respectively, where UE is configured to measure SL-PRS,
+TSL AoA,effect,s=ts+1-ts for s < S, where ts and ts+1 are the beginning of the slots of SL-PRS sample s and SL-PRS sample s+1, respectively.

-TSL AoA,effect,s=Tdur,s+ΔSLproc , for s = S,
+TSL AoA,effect,s=Tdur,s+ΔSLproc for s = S,

-Tdur,s is the SL-PRS duration for SL-PRS sample s of the SL AoA measurement
+Tdur,s is the duration of slot carrying SL-PRS sample s of the SL AoA measurement,

-ΔSLproc=[TBD] is the processing time.

-Editor’s note: The SL PRS measurement period for measurement on SL-PRS for multiple UEs is FFS.
+ΔSLproc is the processing time indicated via UE capability in [component 4 of FG 41-1-1] of the UE performing SL AoA measurement.

+[A UE may drop one or more SL PRS measurement samples if the number of active slots and number of active resources per slot for the ongoing SL PRS measurement exceed the UE capabilities in [FG 41-1-1].

+For a single-sample measurement, the whole measurement may not be performed.]

-The requirements in clause 12A.6 do not apply if the SL-PRS configuration given by [NR-SL-PRS-AssistanceData exceeds] exceeds any of the UE measurement capabilities given by [NR-SL-PRS-ResourcesCapability in NR-SL-AOA-ProvideCapabilities].
+The requirements in clause 12A.6 do not apply if the SL-PRS configuration given by [NR-SLsl-PRS-AssistanceData exceeds] exceeds any of the UE measurement capabilities given by [NR-SLsl-PRS-ResourcesCapability in NR-SLsl-AOA-ProvideCapabilities].

-When a synchronization reference source change occurs at the measuring UE or at the UE configured to transmit SL-PRS for the SL AoA measurement, while the UE is performing the SL AoA measurement, then the UE shall continue and complete the on-going SL AoA measurements while meeting the measurement period requirement in this clause[ and the accuracy requirements in clause [TBD]].
+When a synchronization reference source change occurs at the measuring UE or at the UE configured to transmit SL-PRS for the SL AoA measurement, while the UE is performing the SL AoA measurement, then the UE shall continue and complete the on-going SL AoA measurements while meeting the measurement period requirement in this clause.

 12A.7 SL-RTOA measurements